The Land of Steady Habits: Plot

-Days later, Preston stops by Anders' condo to reveal he has a delivery job but is homeless because Helene kicked him out.
-Anders tells him he can't stay either, and to grow up.
+Days later, Preston stops by Anders' condo to reveal he has a delivery job, but is homeless because Helene kicked him out.
+Anders tells him he cannot stay either, and to grow up.
 Charlie later visits Anders, telling him he has escaped to avoid rehab and asks him to look after his pet turtle.
 Anders initially threatens to call Charlie's parents, but they instead go to Charlie's "clubhouse".
 At first, they do drugs while Charlie tells him about his graphic novel on Laika.
 Anders decides to take him home, but he escapes.

-Preston delivers wine to a former classmate who owns a large home and is expecting his first child.
+Preston delivers wine to a former classmate, who owns a large home and is expecting his first child.
 After insulting him, he leaves and finds his car broken down.
 Unable to finish his deliveries, he calls a tow truck that drops him off near the train tracks.
 Preston contemplates drinking a large bottle of champagne, but instead places it in front of an oncoming train.
 On the way back to his Jeep, Preston discovers Charlie's corpse behind a tree.

 Charlie's death causes Preston to be welcomed back into Helene's home.
 On Christmas Eve, when the Hills and Ashfords traditionally celebrate dinner together, Preston finds his Dad in a hotel room and convinces him to come for dinner.
 Over dinner, Anders reveals that he and Charlie took drugs together.
 This motivates Sophie to tell him that Helene had been cheating on him for two years.
 Mitchell then attacks Anders, stubbing out his cigar in the middle of Anders' forehead.

 A few months later, Helene has sold the house while she and Donny plan their wedding in Hawaii.
-Preston has decided to attend graduate school in New York City and gets his own apartment.
+Preston has decided to attend graduate school in NYC and gets his own apartment.
 Anders, continuing to date Barbara, is settling into retired life and is looking after Charlie's turtle.